 Many people offer services in both web development and web design as a package, but it’s also possible to offer them separately.
 If your coding knowledge is limited but you understand what a website needs and have good design skills, you could still be a web designer.

 Most web designers have some technical knowledge, but if you’d prefer to avoid this you can master drag-and-drop software such as Squarespace or Wix instead.
 Many companies are happy with basic websites made like this as it cuts down on costs.

 18. Voiceover Artist

 Every audiobook, advert with a narrator, and telephone greeting was narrated using a voiceover artist; this is a huge industry.
 If you’ve ever been complimented for having a nice or interesting voice, you could think about giving it a go.
 You can choose whether to be a freelancer or to sell your services through a website set up specifically to connect voiceover artists with clients.

 Video is becoming an increasingly popular form of marketing and advertising, and many companies are setting up their own YouTube channels.
 Anyone who knows how to edit videos professionally can make money by selling this service.
 Popular software to use include

-HitFilm Express, which is free, or Adobe PremierePro (not free). iMovie is available for Mac users.
-If you also have professional filming equipment you know how to use well, you can make even more money by becoming a videographer and offer the full video creation package.
+HitFilm Pro, or Adobe PremierePro. iMovie is available for Mac users.
+If you also have professional filming equipment you know how to use well, you can make even more money by becoming a videographer and offering the full video creation package.